Soaking and Cooking Dried Beans

 Before the soak –

-No matter which soak you are doing – wash the beans several times in cool water and remove any “funky” looking beans.
+No matter which of the soaks you are doing – wash the beans several times in cool water and remove any “funky” looking beans.
 I put mine in a colander and give them a good look over.
 Take out the wrinkled beans, and any others that are damaged or just don’t look right.
 I also look for pebbles or other objects that don’t belong.

 The day before – Ultra 24 hour Soak